 WA Police Force Logo, Flag and Banner

-Rationale of the WA Police Force logo
+Symbolism of the WA Police Force logo

-Recognition of Royal authority and the Queen as Head of State and Head of the police.
+The Crown: Recognition of Royal authority and the Queen as Head of State and Head of the police.

-Symbol of achievement, victory and valour.
+The Laurel Wreath: Symbol of achievement, victory and valour.
 Originating in Ancient Greece where the laurel wreath indicated the best and most worthy.

-Symbolises members of the police ready to go in any direction in order to perform their duties.
+The Five-Pointed Star: Symbolises members of the police ready to go in any direction in order to perform their duties.

-Incorporating the kangaroo paw, black swan and kangaroos, being the symbols which typify Western Australia.
+The State Emblem: Incorporating the kangaroo paw, black swan and kangaroos, being the symbols which typify Western Australia.

 Approval to use the WA Police Force Logo